garethrogers2828/Football-Quiz/README.md

  - Users can reset the quiz and restart without refreshing their browser.
 Great for the user to be able to very quickly play the quiz again with their renewed knowledge
  - This button is visable at the end of the quiz, it is also available from the leaderboard section

+## Leaderboard

+- Users can click the leaderboard button and view where they placed. screen shot to be put here -

 ## Future Features